Scalable Video Object Segmentation with Identification Mechanism: Revisit Previous VOS Solutions

-In AOT-T/S/B, only the first frame is considered in long-term memory, which is similar to \cite{feelvos,cfbi}, leading to stable run-time speeds.
-In AOT-L/AOST, the predicted frames are stored in long-term memory per $\delta$ frames, following the memory reading strategy~\cite{spacetime}.
-We set $\delta$ to 2/5 for training/testing.
+In AOT-S/B/L, only the first frame is considered in long-term memory, similar to \cite{feelvos,cfbi}, leading to stable run-time speeds.
+In AOT-L, the predicted frames are stored in long-term memory per $\delta$ frames, following the commonly-used memory reading strategy~\cite{spacetime} with better performance.

-To verify the effectiveness of the layer-wise attention, we further build a \textbf{AOST-L} variant, which does not use scalable supervision and has only the deepest structure of AOST ($L'=3$).
-Compared to AOT-L, AOST-L additionally uses layer-wise ID-based attention (Eq.~\ref{equ:id_v2}).